 In summer, you could discover the wild beauty of Alaska – perhaps on a self-drive adventure or a small-ship cruise.
 Between April and September you can join an expedition cruise through the famed Inside Passage.

-If you are planning to celebrate just with your partner, then a city break offers a fun, vibrant few days with the ideal mix of culture, sightseeing and great restaurants.
+A city break offers a fun, vibrant few days with the ideal mix of culture, sightseeing and great restaurants.
 Palma, the capital of Mallorca, is one of the easiest to get to and offers fabulous food and a wealth of art galleries – as well as the beach within strolling distance.
-Few cities are more romantic than Rome, where you can gorge on gelato and sip Campari by the Spanish steps, although in winter it’s hard to beat snow-covered Prague.
+Few cities are more romantic than Rome, where you can gorge on gelato and sip Campari by the Spanish steps.
+In winter it’s hard to beat snowy Prague.

 And of course there is Paris where the experts at Kirker Travel can recommend a hotel that is perfect for you.
 Perhaps the boutique Pavillon de la Reine hidden away in the Marais, or the splendour of Le Bristol.

-If you’re looking for somewhere different, St Petersburg – filled with beautiful churches and home to the spectacular Hermitage Museum – is an ideal choice, but if the budget stretches, the ultimate town to celebrate a 60th has to be the Big Apple.
+If you’re looking for somewhere different, St Petersburg – filled with beautiful churches and home to the spectacular Hermitage Museum – is an ideal choice.
+Go in midsummer for the famed White Nights.

 An interesting left-field idea is tiny Luxembourg, just two hours flying time from the UK.
 It has 12 Michelin-starred restaurants including one at the five-star Hotel le Place d’Armes in the heart of the Old City.